 From built-in knock detection to night vision, it's another impressive option from Ring.
-It's also possible to set privacy zones that the doorbell won't pry into – in case your neighbours are worried about you spying on their shrubs, for example.
+It's also possible to set privacy zones that the doorbell simple can't see, so you could block out a door across the hall.

 Keeping an eye on packages seems to be one of the primary reasons people pick up video doorbell cameras in the first place, so Maximus might be on to something here.
 You get all the standard features included too, like motion sensor alerts and 1080p live video streaming.

 You can control the doorbell with an app on your phone as well as with Alexa or Google Assistant, and you can view the live stream and the last two hours for free.
-Some details are still to be confirmed, as the Maximus model isn't launching until later in 2019, but this is one to watch.
+The big issue, really, is availability; the product appears to be in limited supply, and readers in the UK are unlikely to find it for sale at all.